Expand your self-awareness and develop your business skills

-The Executive MBA’s Personal & Professional Development course gives participants regular opportunities to expand their self-awareness and develop their business skills.
+The Executive MBA’s Personal and Professional Development course gives participants regular opportunities to expand their self-awareness and develop their business skills.

 This course is about becoming more self-aware; more aware of the habitual ways of seeing, thinking and behaving and the impact of our behaviour on others.